 If the package is being shipped to the cardholder

 If at all possible, checking the residency of the delivery address is the quickest way to establish if the cardholder name matches the known delivery address occupants.

-If, through a manual investigation, the resident occupants of the shipping address cannot be uncovered and verified, other factors can heavily play into a merchant's decision to ship to a billing/shipping mismatch.
+If, through a manual investigation, the resident occupants of the shipping address cannot be uncovered and verified, other factors can heavily play into a merchant’s decision to ship to a billing/shipping mismatch.
 Have there been any prior orders to that address from the merchant?
-Does the consumer have an online presence that confirms the cardholder’s presence at the delivery address?
-If, through investigating, it can be found that the cardholder recently moved (or the house just sold), or the property is actually listed as a vacation house, it can positively affect a decision.
+Does the consumer have an online presence that confirms the cardholder lives at the delivery address?
+If, through investigating, a merchant finds that the cardholder recently moved (or the house just sold), or the property is actually listed as a vacation house, it can positively affect a decision.